ska-sa/katsdpdata/README.md

 katsdpdata
 ==========

-Data search and retrieval library for the MeerKAT project
+katsdpdata: Data search and retrieval library for the MeerKAT project.
+katsdptape: SL150 tape automation
+katsdpfilewriter: Writes to file